 And she starts thinking about having a child.
 And from the moment she starts thinking about having a child, she starts thinking about making room for that child.
 “How am I going to fit this into everything else I’m doing?”
 And literally from that moment, she doesn’t raise her hand anymore, she doesn’t look for a promotion, she doesn’t take on the new project, she doesn’t say, “Me, I want to do that.”

 She starts leaning back.

-The problem is that — let’s say she got pregnant that day, that day — nine months of pregnancy, thee months of maternity leave, six months to catch your breath — fast-forward two years, more often — and as I’ve seen it — women start thinking about this way earlier — when they get engaged, when they get married, when they start thinking about trying to have a child, which can take a long time.
+The problem is that, let’s say she got pregnant that day, that day.
+Nine months of pregnancy, three months of maternity leave, and six months to catch your breath.
+Fast-forward two years, more often–and as I’ve seen it–women start thinking about this way earlier–when they get engaged and when they get married and when they start thinking about trying to have a child, which can take a long time.

 Don’t make decisions too far in advance, particularly ones you’re not even conscious you’re making.

-Think about this when you are considering giving up on your dream: keep your foot on the gas pedal and set an example for your children, for your women friends and the women in your community.
+Think about this when you are considering giving up on your big dream to own your own business, run a company or sit on the board of a major corporation: keep your foot on the gas pedal and set an example for your children, for your women friends and the women in your community.

 Start by sitting at the table.